generic-github-user/generic-github-user.github.io/pages/recommendations.md

 Some things I enjoy or find useful and think others might enjoy or find useful.
 Please don't be offended if we disagree on the enjoyability and/or usefulness of a particular entry.
 Listed in no particular order.

 Items marked with a "+" are exceptionally high-quality or otherwise distinguished among the other members of their category, in my view.
-(In a few cases this refers only to the immediate reference class relevant to that item and not to the entire category.)
+(In a few cases this refers only to the immediate reference class relevant to that item and not to the entire category.
+Sometimes they are just things I have a strong personal preference for.)

 <style>
 body {